-Lakeland College’s bachelor of arts degree program in criminal justice addresses crime from both practical and theoretical perspectives and combines the analytical and research skills of sociology with a clear vocational emphasis.
+Lakeland University’s bachelor of arts degree program in criminal justice addresses crime from both practical and theoretical perspectives and combines the analytical and research skills of sociology with a clear vocational emphasis.
 In criminal justice classes, students learn the details of the correctional and law enforcement systems, from police procedures to community relations.
 Students are asked to think about the nature of criminal behavior and the ways we have chosen as a society to address it.

 Courses focus on the measurement of crime, the analysis and prevention of criminal behavior and the function of the rule of law in society.
 Students gain the knowledge and problem-solving abilities needed to pursue graduate study or begin a career in probations/parole, law enforcement, corrections and related areas of our country’s expanding criminal justice system.

 All courses listed are 3 semester hours unless otherwise indicated.

 Hide this tab

 The Criminal Justice Bachelor of Arts (B.A.) degree is currently offered at all of Lakeland University Centers, and through Lakeland University Online.
 Most courses are also offered BlendEd®.

 Take a virtual tour of Lakeland's campus anytime, anywhere

 Seven Lakeland Undergraduate Research Experience (LURE) students capped a summer of intense experimentation when...
 More detail

 EWO - First day of class (14-wk and 7W1), Aug 29

 EWO last day to add/drop 7W1 classes, Aug 31